createcandle/voco/README.md

 # Voco
 Privacy friendly voice control for the Mozilla WebThings Gateway
 # Abilities
 These are all examples.
 You don't have to say things exactly like this.
+Any command should always be preceded by saying "Hey Snips".

 ### Turn things on and off
 #### Toggle devices
 - "Turn on the table lamp"